-Improved cooking stoves do require some care to ensure their proper maintenance.
+The Improved cooking stoves do require some care to ensure their proper maintenance.
 It's important to clean them after using them, but not with water that could stop them working.
-These stoves have less of an impact on the environment and in our family we burn ourselves less on them than on the traditional ones.
+These stoves have less of an impact on the environment and in our family we burn ourselves less on using these stoves than on the traditional ones.

-Our better stoves have made cooking safer and easier and reduced health problems.
+Our improved stoves have made cooking safer and easier and reduced health problems.
 A few months after they came into use, the reduction in smoke in people's houses was plain to see.
-The stoves have proven themselves efficient and clearly saved on coal for families.
+The stoves have proven to be efficient and clearly saved on coal for families.
 Their heat also lasts longer than that of the traditional “three stones” system of wood or charcoal, which brings serious health risks and wastes a lot of resources.

 The project for energy efficiency: photo gallery

 Improved stoves raise families' quality of life.
-In fact, more than sixty local people collaborate in the initiative through which we are substituting about 10,000 wood or coal burning household appliances.
+In fact, more than sixty local people collaborate in the initiative through which we are replacing about 10,000 wood or coal burning household appliances.